valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

 Only a small percentage of clients support non-blocking I/O, and not all the clients are able to parse the replies in an efficient way in order to maximize throughput.
-For all of these reasons the preferred way to mass import data into Redis is to generate a text file containing the Redis protocol, in raw format, in order to call the commands needed to insert the required data.
+For all of these reasons the preferred way to mass import data into Valkey is to generate a text file containing the Valkey protocol, in raw format, in order to call the commands needed to insert the required data.

-For instance if I need to generate a large data set where there are billions of keys in the form: `keyN -> ValueN' I will create a file containing the following commands in the Redis protocol format:
+For instance if I need to generate a large data set where there are billions of keys in the form: `keyN -> ValueN' I will create a file containing the following commands in the Valkey protocol format:

     SET Key0 Value0
     SET Key1 Value1
     ...
     SET KeyN ValueN

-Once this file is created, the remaining action is to feed it to Redis as fast as possible.
+Once this file is created, the remaining action is to feed it to Valkey as fast as possible.
 In the past the way to do this was to use the `netcat` with the following command: